narc0tiq/factorio-mod-makefile/README.md

 given as explained above.
 Again, this is most useful for your `info.json` -- `"version":"{{VERSION}}"` will become `"version":"1.0.2"`.

+- `{{__FILE__}}` (including the braces and underscores) will get replaced by the path of the file being processed, relative to the `make` working directory.
+In most cases, this should be the plain filename, or something like `subdir/file.lua`.
+This is occasionally useful (for, e.g., logging warnings).

 ## License ##